15 of the best things to do in Cannes

 Cannes is one of the most prestigious destinations on the French Riviera.
 While cities like Nice, Saint-Tropez, and Antibes offer a similar appeal, it has an edge over these other Cote d’Azur cities.

-Cannes has no trouble attracting people seeking a relaxing getaway to its shores.
-The city offers high-end boutiques, world-class 5-star hotels, and access to the Mediterranean Sea.
-Best of all, it hosts the famous Cannes Film Festival.
+Considering its high-end boutiques, world-class 5-star hotels, and access to the inviting blue waters of the Mediterranean Sea, Cannes has no trouble attracting people.
 We explored the city during our French Riviera tour and have no problem recommending it.

-There's a long list of interesting landmarks and fun activities in the city.
-Here are the best things to do in Cannes:
+There's a long list of interesting landmarks and fun activities in the city:

 Things to do on a Cote d'Azur Vacation